Brilliantly Sparkling Outdoor Light Feature Using Items from the Dollar Store

 I began by tying three glass prisms evenly spaced around the wire basket.
 You can find lots of hanging glass prisms on Amazon.

-I got this awesome cordless glue gun at a conference from Arrow.
-It was so perfect for this basket solar light project since I was working on it outside as it hung from a tree.
-I put a bead of hot glue on all the knots, securing them.
+I got this excellent cordless glue gun at a conference from Arrow.
+It was perfect for this basket solar light project since I was working on it outside as it hung from a tree.
+I secured a bead of hot glue on all the knots.

 This little dab of hot glue will keep the prisms from sliding around on the wire basket solar light.
-Not only are the prisms pretty at night, they glisten in the daytime too!
+The prisms are pretty at night and glisten in the daytime too!

-Using blue painter’s tape to protect the photo cell, I spray painted a solar light I already had.
-I wanted it to have a black finish so it would match the hanging wire basket.
+Using blue painter's tape to protect the photocell, I spray-painted a solar light I already had.
+I wanted a black finish to match the hanging wire basket.

 I prefer to spray a couple of light coats for the best coverage.